COPYRIGHT, PERFORMERS’ PROTECTION BILLS: MORE DETAILS ON PRESIDENT’S RESERVATIONS

 • sections 12A and 12B (dealing with general exceptions from copyright protection)

-• 12C (focusing on temporary reproduction and adaptation), and
+• section 12C (focusing on temporary reproduction and adaptation), and

-• 12D (focusing on reproduction for educational and academic activities)
+• section 12D (focusing on reproduction for educational and academic activities)

 • the Copyright Amendment Bill’s clause 21, inserting into the principal statute:

-• 19B (focusing on computer programme-related general exceptions), and
+• section 19B (focusing on computer programme-related general exceptions), and

-According to the statement, the President’s view is that his reservations about the constitutionality of the proposed new sections 6A, 7A, 8A, 12A to 12D, 19B and 19C for insertion into the Copyright Act, 1978, ‘were not fully accommodated by Parliament’ – thus affecting clauses in the revised Performers’ Protection Amendment Bill incorporating them.
+According to the statement, the President’s view is that – following the Bill’s remittal in 2020 – reservations expressed at the time about the constitutionality of the proposed new sections 6A, 7A, 8A, 12A to 12D, 19B and 19C for insertion into the Copyright Act, 1978, were not ‘fully accommodated by Parliament’.
+This has also affected clauses in the remitted and since revised Performers’ Protection Amendment Bill incorporating them.

 No mention is made of Copyright Amendment Bill clauses intended to facilitate access by the blind and otherwise print disabled to copyright protected material for conversion into alternative formats.